dudanov/mikrotik-cloudflare-ddns-scripts/README.md

 First of all you need your `Cloudflare API` key.
 Just go to the `Cloudflare` [site](https://www.cloudflare.com/) `My Profile -> API Keys section -> Global API Key -> View`.
 Follow the instructions.
 Now you have your `API` key.
 Keep it safe.

-The service does not allow easy retrieval of required DNS record identifiers.
-This is only possible through a REST API method `List DNS Records`.
-This method is described [here](https://developers.cloudflare.com/api/operations/dns-records-for-a-zone-list-dns-records).
-Using any REST client (I use [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) for `Chrome Browser`), sending a request, you will receive the `JSON` answer with necessary zone and host IDs.
+The service does not allow easy retrieval of required Zone and DNS record identifiers.
+This is only possible through a REST API methods [List Zones](https://developers.cloudflare.com/api/operations/zones-get) and [List DNS Records](https://developers.cloudflare.com/api/operations/dns-records-for-a-zone-list-dns-records).
+Using any REST client (I use [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) for `Chrome Browser`), sending a request, you will receive the `JSON` answer with necessary Zone and DNS Record IDs.

 Insert all variables in scripts and install in your `Mikrotik` device.